HollyOwly/DieselFarmer/README.md

 Vegetable oil blend:
 It's a more crude type of vegetable oil, very unhealthy to drink.
 Can be refined further into vegetable cooking oil or used as it is to craft biodiesel.

-ps: all crafting recipes have had their batches multiplied at least by 4x. workbenches and assistants should speed up the process even further :D.
+ps: all seed crafting recipes had their results and times multiplied by 4 while the vegetable cooking oil had theirs multiplied by 20 when using the cold oil press. :D